Events

 It is important to me that everyone’s health is protected – no one knows how covid is going to affect them – no one should have to risk their health for a book event.
 I want everyone involved in an event to be able to enjoy it safely and without avoidable risk, whether that is speakers, audience, booksellers, organisers, or hospitality staff.
 Everyone’s health is of equal importance.

 If you’re a bookshop or small events organiser and you’d like to do an event with me but aren’t sure how to meet these conditions, get in touch – we can talk it through together.
-There are lots of simple ways to make sure there is remote access and it doesn’t have to be simultaneous if that’s impossible.

 For more information on providing equal access to events see: